 8:30 AM: Keep Your Conversations Strictly Business

-Have tentative lunch plans with a high-maintenance friend?
+Have tentative plans to chat with a high-maintenance friend over lunch?
 Bow out now.
 “Our ability to regulate emotions is impaired without sleep and we might say or do things we will ultimately regret,” says Eti Ben-Simon, a psychologist and sleep researcher at the University of California, Berkeley.
 “It would be wise to stay clear of people that typically require some energy to be polite to.”
 That’s a nice way of saying that exhaustion makes you more likely to go ape-shit.

 9 AM: Tackle the Hard Stuff